daniloster/svelte-i18n/docs/GETTING_STARTED.md

 ## Integrating i18next [remote]

-From static usage to remote (fetching resources on demand), the `i18next` the library will need to have the property `load: 'currentOnly'` as well as the load path.
+From static usage to remote (fetching resources on demand), the `i18next` the library will need to have the property `load: 'currentOnly'`.
+In the example below, we are using the `i18next-http-backend` which requires the `loadPath`.

 Nonetheless, it requires to install the `i18next` dependency as it is peer dependency.